MKelm/pcms-advanced-community/readme.txt

 patchfile.patches can replaced by:
 - trunk_r38500.patches if you use a nightly build
 - release_r38112.patches if you use the 5.5.2 release build
 The patches file assumes a directory with all folders.
 If you have papaya-lib and papaya-data in a seperate folder, you have to perform the patch command in each folder.

+Or get the papaya CMS with patches from https://github.com/MKelm/papaya-cms

 -----------
 | Changes |